xcambar/maypop/README.md

 # Maypop

+> Work in Progress: Nothing is working ATM.
+Don't be surprised ;)

 __Maypop__ is a simple implementation of Apect Oriented Programming (AOP) for any ECMAScript5 engine.
 Hence it works on Node.js and modern browsers.